 Farmers Insurance also offers a wide range of add-on protections to complement its comprehensive and collision packages.
 From total loss replacement coverage that provides a brand new replacement if the trailer is destroyed within five years of the policy start date to emergency expense coverage that pays for lodging if the trailer is damaged more than 50 miles from your home, the agents at Farmers Insurance have created a protection for every type of travel trailer owner.

-Want to insure an unconventionally shaped travel trailer but don’t want to pay for the excess coverage that’s usually included with residential travel trailer insurance?
+Want to insure an unconventionally shaped travel trailer but don’t want to pay for the excess coverage that’s usually included with residential travel trailer coverage?

 Progressive offers a complete selection of custom packages that allow you to only pay for coverage that you need for your model of travel trailer.
 For example, Progressive offers unique packages specifically for horse trailers and pop-up tent trailers that cut full-time residential liability protections.

 Bundling isn’t the only way to save.
-The insurance powerhouse also offers a complete menu of discounts that extend beyond additional protection purchases.
+Progressive also offers a complete menu of discounts that extend beyond additional protection purchases.
 Through Progressive, you can get a discount on your insurance by getting a quote at least one day before your policy begins, maintaining a safe driving record and even going paperless and opting for online statements and claims documents.

 Progressive also offers a unique disappearing deductible policy that subtracts 25% from your deductible for every claim-free period on your policy, all the way down to $0.